AIworx-Labs/chocolate/doc/tutorials/algo.rst

     when not all variables are discrete, the number of dimensions is high and the time required to evaluate a solution is high.

-  * :class:`~chocolate.GaussianProcess` search models the search space using gaussian process regression, which allows to have an estimate of the loss function and the uncertainty on that estimate at every point of the search space.
+  * :class:`~chocolate.Bayes` search models the search space using gaussian process regression, which allows to have an estimate of the loss function and the uncertainty on that estimate at every point of the search space.
 Modeling the search space suffers from the curse of dimensionality, which makes this method more suitable when the number of